tetsu-koba/minimumgo/README.md

 # README

-minimumgo: Do minimum initialization to execute single golang executables on linux kernal
+minimumgo: Do minimum initialization to execute a single golang executable on linux kernal

 __STATUS: This is still alpha version__